Implement v-model in Vue.js

 instead of the checked

-property that we used with the checkbox.
+property that was used with the checkbox example.

 For the sake of this example I’ve left out the button event handling logic.